Chemaclass/go-horse-racing/README.md

 ### A horse racing emulator

-I remember building a similar game in Java (back in 2012) when I was learning multithreading, and I thought it would be a great opportunity to do it again with the modern Go language.
+I remember building a similar game in Java when I was learning multithreading ten years ago… let’s use this opportunity to do it again with modern Go.

 I built a terminal game emulator that mimics one horse racing.
 Each horse is a goroutine that runs in a shared bidimensional matrix.
-Once a horse reaches the end, it is notified to a shared channel between all other horses -running in different processes- and they all stop, showing in the terminal the winner of the race.
+Once a horse reaches the end, it notifies the shared channel between all other horses –running in different processes– and they all stop, showing in the terminal the winner of the race.

 ## Run the game